 BIOL 2950 – Medical Parasitology

-Structure and function of the circulatory, respiratory, endocrine, muscular, digestive, excretory, and reproductive systems of the body.
+Structure and function of the nervous, circulatory, respiratory, endocrine, muscular, digestive, urinary, and reproductive systems of the body.
 Lab included.

 BIOL 3010 – Ethics in Biology